Last night I got slapped in the face. Out of the blue, totally unexpected, and slapped hard! Figuratively speaking of course…..

 To give you a little history, I normally don't attend many church functions or services, as I have found over my 9 years here, that it helps to a) set boundaries (or I would be consumed with church goings-on 24/7 and would burn out), and b) I am able to remain more unbiased in matters of the church (the one or two times I’ve tried to attend over the years, I find myself becoming more invested in details that make me a great parishioner, but not a great Parish Administrator- meaning, I would find myself allowing my personal opinions to impact by Parish Administrator feedback- I needed to stop coming both times to quell my internal battle).
 Anyway, I felt called to attend Fr.
 Dick’s Lenten series talk last night, truly, for some unknown reason.

-We were about 5 minutes into Dick’s presentation when it hit me.
+We were about 5 minutes into Dick’s presentation when I knew why.
 It took all I had to maintain my composure throughout his talk, then I went home and cried myself to sleep, and found myself in Dick’s office this morning, sharing my own story.
 I don’t need to get too deep into that because this isn’t about my story, per se, but about my experience.
 My brief story summary is that the last time I saw my biological father, I was 6, and then again at 16 when I attended his funeral.
 I wasn’t “allowed” to see him, or grandparents, or aunts/uncles, etc. I grew up thinking that Warren didn’t love me enough because he never succeeded his few attempts in rehab (I now have an incredible relationship with my aunts/uncles/cousins, and many of you have seen my relationship with them bloom, via Facebook, when I go to Minneapolis or San Francisco).
 In forming my relationships with my newfound family, I learned that Warren did, in fact, attempt rehab 23 times within 4 years!!
 He did love me!
 As Dick said, it would have been nice to know this as I was growing up, forming my opinions of my own worthiness.
 I will add I had an incredible stepfather, the man I call Dad…I am fortunate in that regard.

 I think that what hit me is that I feel like I’ve worked through many of my painful issues, but realistically, perhaps I haven’t.
 When I have dealt with things, it’s been on my own terms, with my own timing.
 Dick and the good Lord, shook that up last night.
 It clearly wasn’t anything I was thinking I’d hear from Dick, and my guard was down.
 I guess this is a perfect example of “God’s timing,” and echoes my belief that we are all connected in this life (and not just as humans, but with all of God’s creatures, and nature).